Dean Wilson (motorcyclist): 450 Career

 For the 2023 season, Wilson stayed with the Australian Fire Power Honda team, concentrating on supercross.
 In the 2023 AMA Supercross Championship, Wilson finished the season tenth overall, finishing the last six rounds in the top-ten.
 Later in the year, he finished on the podium in two of the three rounds in the 2023 FIM Supercross World Championship, winning a race in Abu Dhabi and ending the championship third behind Ken Roczen and Joey Savatgy.
 This success was replicated in the Australian Supercross Championship, where he won the SX1 title for the first time.
 Wilson had a consistent start to the 2024 AMA Supercross Championship, but sustained another shoulder injury at the eighth round.
 Returning for the final four rounds, Wilson scored a tenth-place finish at the final round.
 He competed in five rounds of the 2024 AMA National Motocross Championship, before finishing his year in America at the finals of the 2024 SuperMotocross World Championship.
 Following this, Wilson again competed in the FIM Supercross World Championship, dislocating his shoulder at the third round in a crash with long-time rival Vince Friese.
 Alongside his regular programme, Wilson also competed in selected rounds of the Brazilian Arenacross Championship in 2024.

 He started 2025 by competing in the Arenacross World Tour and the Dortmund Supercross event in Germany, breaking from his usual routine of racing in the AMA Supercross Championship.
 The British Arenacross Championship was included as qualifying for the Arenacross World Tour final and Wilson was able to comfortably win the British title.
 Due to injuries for both Jett and Hunter Lawrence, Wilson was drafted into the factory Honda team for the final five rounds of the 2025 AMA Supercross Championship.
 He was able to record four top-tens, with a best of seventh at the final round.
 Later in 2025, Wilson also raced at the Arenacross World Tour final in Abu Dhabi, where he looked set to take the title until a late race crash ended his hopes.
 In addition, Wilson was crowned Brazilian Arenacross Champion in the premier AX Pro class, after a close championship battle with Enzo Lopes.
 He competed in the three final playoff rounds of the 2025 SuperMotocross World Championship, having to go in the LCQ at each event but qualifying nonetheless.
+In the latter part of 2025, Wilson was able to win the SX1 class in the five round Australian Supercross Championship.

+Wilson was able to successfully defend his British Arenacross title in the opening months of 2026.
+Following this, he was given the chance to ride the final five rounds of the 2026 AMA Supercross Championship for the Quadlock Honda team.
+With three top-ten finishes as part of this, Wilson scored enough points to finish twenty-first in the 450SX championship.